wchoi11/notchmess/_posts/2019-08-11-objective-attitude.md

 someone under the objective attitude, we can act so that people are either encouraged or discouraged to act some way.[^sneaky] By doing so, we can be less consumed by our negative emotions and lead more compassionate lives.
-We don't need to treat other people as targets for social engineering.
-We can appreciate and cherish them for what good traits they have.[^but]
+We don't need to treat other people as targets of social engineering.
+In Sommers' own words:
+> Nothing in the objective attitude prevents us from recognizing, appreciating, *cherishing*
+> the rich and wonderful qualities of another person" (p.327).

 [^sneaky]: I'm actually being a little dishonest here because I make it seem like I can act freely but everyone else can't.
-Sommers thinks that we can encourage or discourage ourselves in the same way to act differently.
+Sommers thinks that we can encourage or discourage ourselves in the same way to act differently, but I think this still runs into the same problem.
+Aren't we determined to encourage or discourage ourselves too?

-[^but]: But what about the truly bad people?
-Here, I wasn't convinced by Sommers' argument but Sommers says we can simply choose not to associate with them.

-Sommers argues that while we won't be able to adopt the objective attitude overnight we can commit to adopting it by adjusting our responses to the events around us just like Sally.
+Sommers argues that while we won't be able to adopt the objective attitude overnight we can commit to adopting it by adjusting our responses to the events around us to be like Sally.
 Then, over time, we might find that we have fully adopted the objective attitude.